python-openxml/python-docx/docs/user/quickstart.rst

     p = document.add_paragraph('Lorem ipsum dolor sit amet.') p.style = 'ListBullet'

+The style is specified using its style ID, 'ListBullet' in this example.
-Again, the style name is formed by removing the spaces in the name as it appears in the Word UI.
+Generally, the style ID is formed by removing the spaces in the style name as it appears in the Word user interface (UI).
 So the style 'List Number 3' would be specified as ``'ListNumber3'``.
+However, note that if you are using a localized version of Word, the style ID may be derived from the English style name and may not correspond so neatly to its style name in the Word UI.

 Applying bold and italic